 Signs and symptoms of contact dermatitis include:

 - Itching, which may be severe

-- Blisters, draining fluid and crusting in severe reactions
+- Blisters, draining fluid and crusting, if your reaction is severe

 When to see a doctor

 See your doctor if: